benbalter/benbalter.github.com/_posts/2011-02-03-a-site-by-any-other-name.md

   - domains
 post_format: [ ]
 ---

-![][1]Violating due process is one thing, but violating web standards… well that's another story.
+![Screenshot of the takedown notice][1]{: .alignleft} Violating due process is one thing, but violating web standards… well that's another story.

 The Department of Homeland Security (DHS) recently began protecting America's shores from threats of a different kind: online copyright infringement.
 In the days before the Superbowl, the agency set out to enforce the "express written consent of the NFL" provision attached to most broadcasts by slamming the iron fist of the law down on [six sports-streaming websites][2].
 This is troubling on multiple levels.
 As the Vololkh Conspiracy's David Post [put it][3]: